dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

 In fact, you test your code with Numpy `ndarray`, [PySpark matrices](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.mllib.linalg.Matrices.html), and [Polars DataFrames](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/index.html).
-That's three times the work of your Java and Scala implementations, but at least you're safe and sound.
+That’s three times the work of your Java and Scala implementations, but at least you’re safe and sound.

 A year later, a PhD student in a dark room finds your lovely Python library.
-It's got 450 GitHub stars, so it must be good.
+It’s got 450 GitHub stars, so it must be good.
-She incorporates it into her own code, which she's already written tests for.
+She incorporates it into her own code, which she’s already written tests for.
-She's not testing your code -- nor should she.
+She’s not testing your code—nor should she.
 She assumes it works.
-She gets an answer -- a reasonable-looking matrix, and it gets published.
+She gets an answer—a reasonable-looking matrix, and it gets published.
-Of course, it's wrong.
+Of course, it’s wrong.

 What happened?
 Somewhere in `calculate` is this code: